emrekilic7/emrekilic7/README.md

 ## Hey there 👋

-More than 10 years of experience building and maintaining web-based applications.
-Experienced with all stages of the development cycle for dynamic web projects.
-I specialize in web site development using PHP (Laravel, Codeigniter), Vue.js, JavaScript, HTML5, Tailwind CSS, CSS3 and MySQL.
+With over 10 years of experience, I have a strong background in developing and maintaining web-based applications.
+My expertise lies in PHP (Laravel, Codeigniter), Vue.js, JavaScript, HTML5, Tailwind CSS, CSS3, and MySQL.
+Throughout my career, I have successfully contributed to all stages of the development cycle for dynamic web projects.